From Solo to Shared — Designing Collaboration for a Data Platform

 A platform built for one, used by many

-Mammoth had no organisational backbone.
-Without projects, folders, or permissions, every dataset lived in the same flat space — and every user had access to everything or nothing.
-Teams needed a way to structure their work independently, protect what shouldn't be touched, and share what was ready.
-The platform offered none of that.
+Mammoth had no way to organise anything.
+No projects, no folders, no permissions — every dataset sat in the same flat space, and users either had access to everything or nothing.
+Teams needed to work on their own things, keep sensitive data protected, and share when ready.
+None of that existed.

 - No multi-user access — teams resorted to sharing credentials, creating security risks and eliminating any audit trail